 In this unit students make connections to the artworks they have made in Unit 3, consolidating and extending their ideas and art making to further refine and resolve artworks in specific art forms.
 The progressive resolution of these artworks is documented in the student's Visual Art journal.

 Assessment is based on a final examination worth 30%, School Assessed Task (SAT) which is a folio worth 60% and School Assessed Coursework (SAC) for each unit worth 10%.

-\$40.00 per semester per unit.
+\$80.00 per year.
 Costs are subject to change

 Biology